CSLewin/APBW/mess/Unsorted Magic System Thoughts.md

 	The latest development in the brave new post-Bitcoin world is crypto-equity.
 At this point I’ve gone from wanting to praise these inventors as bold libertarian heroes to wanting to drag them in front of a blackboard and making them write a hundred times “I WILL NOT CALL UP THAT WHICH I CANNOT PUT DOWN”

-Mind - Beguileing - These seem well-linked.
+Mind - Beguiling - These seem well-linked.
 	enchantment - manipulate minds, emotions, thoughts
 	illusion - Warp and beguile the senses.
 False seemings.